SkylineCommunications/dataminer-docs/connector-help/connector_help/British_Telecom_Strobe.md

 #### Serial Syslog Connection

-This driver uses a serial connection to receive syslog messages and requires the following input during element creation:
+This connector uses a serial connection to receive syslog messages and requires the following input during element creation:

 SERIAL CONNECTION: